ALMAGAL VII. Cataloging Hierarchical Mass Structure from Cores to Clumps across the Galactic Disk: Data

 \subsection{Uniform Resolution ALMAGAL Continuum Maps}

 To ensure that our results are consistent for the entire ALMAGAL sample, we created a uniform linear resolution subset of the continuum images.
 First, we converted the native resolution images to the beam independent flux density unit of MJy/sr. Then, we calculated the circularized linear beam size for each image by taking the geometric mean of the major and minor axes of the beam.
 We then removed all targets with a corresponding linear spatial resolution $> 2000$ au, and smoothed the remaining 904 images with a 2D Gaussian kernel so that each source had a circularized beam with a linear size of 2000 au.
-We chose the 2000 au threshold to keep the majority of the full ALMAGAL sample ($\sim90\%$), without reducing the spatial resolution of the data a substantial amount.
-In addition to this, we downsampled each smoothed image so that the 2000 au beam was sampled by 6 pixels.
+We chose the 2000 au threshold to keep the majority of the full ALMAGAL sample ($\sim90\%$), without reducing the spatial resolution of the data by a substantial amount.
+Additionally, we downsampled each smoothed image so that the 2000 au beam was sampled by 6 pixels.
 We note that only 900 of these targets have associated measured clump properties and consequently do not use the remaining 4 in the analysis presented in Section \ref{subsec:clump_distributions}.
+The uniform linear resolution version of the ALMAGAL continuum images are available at Zenodo doi:\url{10.5281/zenodo.18421180}.